Criminal Law for CLAT - Notes, Preparation Tips, Important Cases

 6. Practise Mock exams: To gain a sense of the exam format and to hone your time management and problem-solving abilities, routinely practise mock exams and previous years' question papers.
 Examine how you performed and determine what needs to be improved.

-7. Put an emphasis on legal aptitude: By resolving legal reasoning and aptitude issues that are particularly linked to criminal law, you can improve your legal aptitude.
-Gain proficiency in analysing legal situations, recognising pertinent legal ideas.
+7. Emphasize legal aptitude: By resolving legal reasoning and aptitude issues that are particularly linked to criminal law, you can improve your legal aptitude.
+Gain proficiency in analysing legal situations, and recognising pertinent legal ideas.

 8. Keep Up to Date: The subject of criminal law is ever-evolving, with new laws and rulings being passed and issued on a regular basis.
 To be informed about the most recent advancements, peruse legal news, subscribe to legal blogs, and consult up-to-date criminal law textbooks.